-This assessment has assessed, potential, likely and identified impacts, and through the process, it was determined that the likely effects were not deemed significant due to the magnitude of change from the baseline environment, the short duration of potential impacts and the reversibility of effects.
-On this basis, it is the opinion of ECC that an environmental clearance certificate could be issued, on conditions that the management and mitigation measures specified in the EMP are implemented and adhered to.
+The assessment is considered to be comprehensive and sufficient to identify impacts, and it is concluded that the likely effects were not deemed significant and therefore no further assessment is required.
+On this basis, it is of the opinion of ECC that an environmental clearance certificate could be issued, on conditions that the management and mitigation measures specified in the EMP are implemented and adhered to.